inertiajs-revamped/inertia/docs/src/guide/getting-started/quick-start.md

 ### Deploy

-To learn more about how to deploy your application, read the Laravel [deployment](https://laravel.com/docs/11.x/deployment) docs.
+To learn more about how to deploy your application, read Laravel [deployment](https://laravel.com/docs/11.x/deployment).

 ### Bundle with Vite